Divorce Questions And Lawyer Answers

 How Much Family Law Experience Do You Have?

-I have practiced primarily as a family law/divorce attorney since 2005 and exclusively since 2011.
+I have practiced primarily as a family law and divorce attorney since 2005.
 During that time, I have represented clients in over fifty trials, hundreds of mediations, countless pre-trial hearings, and dozens of depositions in divorce, domestic violence, paternity cases, alimony, child support modifications, time-sharing (or custody) disputes and dependency matters.
-I have even authored three successful appellate briefs.
+I have even completed the appeal of five cases.

 In short, as a divorce attorney, I have helped clients navigate through every phase of the process, beginning at the initial consultation and ending at the trial or, in a couple of cases, the appeal.
 While knowledge of the relevant statutes and case law is important, my courtroom experience provides me with insights into family law that many general practitioners lack.